pingforhelp/BCA/Docs/Computer Sci/C.md

 - It is extremely difficult for humans to read and write.
 - It is machine-dependent, meaning a program written for one computer might not work on another.

-Example: A machine code instruction might look like 10110000 01100001, which could correspond to an operation like loading a value into a register on a specific CPU architecture.
+**Example**: A machine code instruction might look like 10110000 01100001, which could correspond to an operation like loading a value into a register on a specific CPU architecture.

 2. Assembly Level Language (Low-Level): Assembly language is a low-level programming language that serves as a symbolic representation of machine code.
 Each assembly language instruction corresponds directly to a machine language instruction, but the code is written using readable text and mnemonic codes rather than binary.
 - This is a step above machine language.
 It uses English-like mnemonics (short codes) to represent machine instructions, such as ADD for addition or MOV for moving data.